 By now, the river had become still – almost glass-like, reflecting the rugged silhouette of the canyon’s rocks.
 Mist had descended throughout the valley, lending a mysterious air.
 Wanting to soak up our tranquil surroundings a bit more, we stopped at the restaurant situated on the water’s edge, chatting with Ljupco and Aleksandr over tea and coffee, before returning to the hustle and bustle of Skopje.
 The Matka Canyon had been just the natural escape for which we’d been yearning!

-Благодарам./ Many thanks to Macedonia Experience for hosting us for this wonderful, refreshing day trip.
+Благодарам / Many thanks Ljupco and Aleksandar for taking us on this refreshing day trip.
 The natural wonders and fresh mountain air were wonderful, as was your company, and the cultural and historical tidbits that you shared with us during the journey.

 *In this piece, I simply use the name Macedonia to refer to the country known as the Republic of Macedonia or FYROM (Former Yugoslavian Republic of Macedonia), depending upon one’s perspective.
 Some controversy exists between Greece and Macedonia relative to what the latter nation should be called.
 To add further confusion, a Kingdom of Macedonia existed in ancient times, which encompassed territories from present-day Greece, Bulgaria and Macedonia.
 Today, there is also a region in northern Greece called Macedonia.
 For more on the issue, see this 2009 Washington Post article, Feud Between Greece, Macedonia Continues Over Claim to Alexander the Great.